Today’s adventure took me to the Four Peaks mountain range. It was another first as I work through the 60 Hikes Within 60 Miles of Phoenix book.

 Difficulty: Moderate to the saddle, very difficult beyond that

-Dog Friendliness: Awesome - until you get to the crevasse and boulder past the saddle
+Dog Friendliness: Awesome - until you get to the crevasse and boulder past the saddle.
+Leave the fur babies behind if you want to get to the top.
+For their safety and yours.

-This is an absolutely beautiful hike.
-Very reminiscent of my Minnesota upbringing – or Southern California, which might be a bit more relatable.
+You should go on this hike.
+Set aside the time, make the drive, and do it.
+It is absolutely beautiful.
+Very reminiscent of my Minnesota upbringing – or Southern California.
+Which might be a bit more relatable.

 From Scottsdale, it was about an hour and 50 minutes to get to the trailhead.
 I opted for the shorter route with the rockier road (87N to 143).
 High clearance is definitely optimal, 4 wheel drive probably not required.
 I wouldn’t recommend a normal passenger vehicle.
 The one thing I wasn’t quite mentally prepared for was the lack of guard rails against a few pretty sheer drops.
 Going up, you notice it, but it’s not quite concerning.
 The way down is a little different story – particularly when there are other cars heading the opposite way.
 Overall, though, it was a pretty easy drive up with beautiful views to distract the passengers.
 Drivers: get those white knuckles ready.

-This is where the MN and Southern Cali vibe began to shine.
-As soon as you get within a mile of the parking area, the landscape changes dramatically from Arizona desert to Tahoe pines.
+This is where the MN slash Southern Cali vibe (they’re the same?) began to shine.
+As soon as you get within a mile of the parking area, the landscape changes dramatically from Arizona desert to Lake Tahoe pines.
 Roll your window down to fill those lungs with the clean, pine-scented air.
 I was also pleasantly surprised to find that the desert was flowering and that there were Oak trees scattered among the Ponderosa pines.
+“Am I in Heaven?”
+I wondered.
+The answer was no, but also not Iowa.

 During the hike, Charlie and I came across quite a few creatures, including chipmunks, two different deer sightings, a Robin, the sound of a woodpecker, the scent of a skunk (unfortunately) and some lizards repping AZ.
 More wildlife than I’ve experienced on my previous Phoenix-area hikes (including the Superstitions).
 The hike also offers beautiful views of Roosevelt Lake shortly after the start and continually throughout the trail.
 See the main image above for a sneak peak.